robcarver17/pysystemtrade/docs/production.md

 Called by: `run_systems`

-The code to run each strategies backtest is defined in the configuration parameter in the control_config.yaml file (or overridden in the private_control_config.yaml file): `process_configuration_methods/run_systems/strategy_name/`.
+The code to run each strategy's backtest is defined in the configuration parameter in the control_config.yaml file (or overridden in the private_control_config.yaml file): `process_configuration_methods/run_systems/strategy_name/`.
 For example:

 ```
 process_configuration_methods: